mcoder01/CGE/README.md

 ./cge
 ```

-The `-DDEVICE` option let you choose whether the engine should use GPU acceleration or not.
+The `-DDEVICE` option let you choose whether the engine should use the GPU or not.
 If it is set to `0`, GPU acceleration is disabled.
 Set it to `1` for enabling it.

 > The engine only works on GPUs with SM 6.0 or higher.